Turkey awaits presidential election results as Erdogan's leadership hangs in balance

-ANKARA, Turkey (AP) — Election polls closed Sunday in Turkey, where President Recep Tayyip Erdogan's 20-year leadership of the NATO member country grappling with economic turmoil and the erosion of democratic checks-and-balances hung in the balance after a strong challenge from an opposition candidate.
+ANKARA, Turkey (AP) — Turkey and much of the world waited Sunday to learn if President Recep Tayyip Erdogan survived the strongest electoral challenge of his two decades leading the NATO member country, which has grappled with economic turmoil and the erosion of democratic checks-and-balances in recent years.

 Voters also elected lawmakers to fill Turkey's 600-seat parliament, which lost much of its legislative power under Erdogan’s executive presidency.
 If his political alliance wins, Erdogan could continue governing without much restriction.
 The opposition has promised to return Turkey's governance system to a parliamentary democracy if it wins both the presidential and parliamentary ballots.

-Opinion surveys indicated the increasingly authoritarian leader entered the election trailing a challenger for the first time.
-Erdogan has ruled Turkey as prime minister or president since 2003.

-Pre-election polls gave a slight lead to Kilicdaroglu, 74, the joint candidate of a six-party opposition alliance who leads the center-left, pro-secular Republican People's Party, or CHP.
+Pre-election polls gave a slight lead to Kilicdaroglu, 74, backed by a six-party opposition alliance.
+He leads the center-left, pro-secular Republican People's Party, or CHP.

-Voting began at 8 a.m.
-(0500 GMT) and polls closed at 5 p.m.
-(1400 GMT).
-Under Turkey’s election custom, news organizations are barred from reporting partial results until an embargo lifts at 9 p.m.
-(1800 GMT).
-There are no exit polls.

 Turkey is also reeling from the effects of a powerful earthquake that caused devastation in 11 southern provinces in February, killing more than 50,000 people in unsafe buildings.
 Erdogan's government has been criticized for its delayed and stunted response to the disaster, as well as a lax implementation of building codes that exacerbated the casualties and misery.